sreytouch/online-learning-application/README.md

 - Step 3: Install the npm modules required for the project with npm i

 # ▶ How to Run App
-cd react-native-book-app -> cd frontend
+cd online-learning-application -> cd frontend
+- yarn or npm install
+- yarn or npm run start

+cd online-learning-application -> cd mobile-react-native
 - yarn or npm install
 - yarn or npm run start